vijaykeswani/vijaykeswani.github.io/blog/translation_bias/index.md

 Advances in language modeling have significantly impacted machine translation capabilities, improving both the quality and accessibility of translation services across hundreds of languages.
 Yet, frustratingly, gender biases in translation continue to be a seemingly unsolved and underattended problem.

 What has been known for a while now is that [translation services frequently introduce gender stereotypes](https://www.cell.com/patterns/fulltext/S2666-3899(25)00105-9) through their choice of pronouns, verb forms, and noun inflections.
 This is true across language families, translation directions, and model architectures, from early statistical systems to today's large neural models.
-Translation services seem to strongly favor a "traditional persona"; doctors are men by default, nurses women, engineers are masculine, and secretaries are feminine.
+Translation services seem to strongly favor a "traditional persona"; to them, doctors are men by default, nurses women, engineers are masculine, and secretaries are feminine.

-But I thought of writing about some of the examples I have been seeing of this phenomeon with Indian languages.
+While gender bias in translation is somewhat well-known, I thought of writing about some of the examples I have been seeing of this phenomeon with Indian languages.
 And let me start by acknowledging the wonderful research that many have already done on gender bias in Indian language tech; see [this paper](https://dl.acm.org/doi/abs/10.1145/3600211.3604672), [this one](https://link.springer.com/article/10.1007/s00521-019-04144-6), and [this one too](https://dl.acm.org/doi/abs/10.1145/3630106.3659017).
+My goal with writing this note is to simply document some of the more curious examples of translation biases I have been coming across with Indian languages and, in doing so, maybe complement the research in this space.

 ### Gender Stereotypes in Translation from Indian Languages